 Most people come to Montmartre, but never visit the Montmartre Museum, lost in the twisty cobbled streets of the charming Parisian neighborhood.
 That’s a shame.
 The museum’s a compelling charmer and full of history.

 It’s housed in an atmospheric 17th century manor house, Maison bel Air.
 It has a beautiful inner garden with the famous swing from Renoir’s 1876 painting.

 Founded in 1960, the museum chronicles the raucous, bohemian history of late 19th century Montmartre.
 It captures a celebrated time, steeped in history and immortalized in art.

 Renoir, Valadon, Bernard, Dufy, and Utrillo lived in the museum itself.
 Eric Satie the composer also lived there, and there’s a room dedicated to him.
 On the second floor, you’ll find an exact replica of the studio of Valadon and her son Marcus Utrillo.

 You’ll feel thrust into the wild, gritty period that was Belle Epoque Paris.
 You will learn about the avant-garde artists’ studios at the Bateau Lavoir and the infamous animated cabarets of the Lapin Agile and the Moulin Rouge.

 Practical Information for the Musée de Montmartre:

-Address: 12-14 Rue Cortot, 75018 Paris
+- Address: 12-14 Rue Cortot, 75018 Paris

-Hours: Daily from 10:00 am to 6:00 pm (to 7:00 pm during Summer)
+- Hours: Daily from 10:00 am to 6:00 pm (to 7:00 pm during Summer)

-Metro: Ligne 12 Lamarck Caulaincourt or Ligne 2 Anvers (then take the Funiculaire)
+- Metro: Ligne 12 Lamarck Caulaincourt or Ligne 2 Anvers (then take the Funiculaire)

 6. Musee d’Art Moderne de la Ville de Paris

 It was inaugurated in 1961 and boasts over 10,000 works of art from the 20th and 21st centuries.
 The museum has high ceilings, open spaces, and is filled with colorful eye-catching art.

 The permanent collection is free to the public and and showcases major artistic movements, including Fauvism, Cubism, Surrealism, and Orphism.
 There are works by Matisse, Picasso, Derain, Chagall, Modigliani, and Sonia and Robert Delaunay.

 It was commissioned for the curving walls of the Pavilion de L’Electricite et de la Lumiere at the Exposition Internationale de Paris in 1937.
 It has 250 painted panels covering an entire room of the museum.

 MAM was also the scene of a dramatic one man “Spiderman” art theft that has been described as the “heist of the century.”
 On a chilly spring day in 2010, in the dead of night, Vjeran Tomic did the deed.

 Practical Information for the Musee d’Art Moderne de la Ville de Paris:

-Address: 12-14 avenue de New York – 75116 Paris (entrance until fall 2019)
+- Address: 12-14 avenue de New York – 75116 Paris (entrance until fall 2019)

-Entry fee: permanent collection is free
+- Entry fee: permanent collection is free

-Hours: Open Tues-Sun from 10:00 am to 6:00 pm, Thurs night until 10:00 pm
+- Hours: Open Tues-Sun from 10:00 am to 6:00 pm, Thurs night until 10:00 pm

-- Metro: Alma-Marceau or Iéna
+- Metro: Alma-Marceau or Léna

 7. Petit Palais: Musée des Beaux Arts de la Ville de Paris

 The museum was designed in the beaux arts style by famous architect Charles Girault.
 It’s a charming small museum in Paris that’s easy to cover in an hour or so.

 It has French paintings, sculpture, and artifacts from the late 19th and early 20th centuries.
 Its collection includes artists as diverse as Rembrandt, Fragonard, Delacroix, Cézanne, Courbot, Corot, Monet, Rodin, Sisley, Pissarro, and many others.
 There’s also a section dedicated to Roman and Greek art.